tfthushaar/patient-doc-booking/USER_GUIDE.md

-# Medical Appointment Booking System - User Guide
+# Patient Doctor Booking System - User Guide

+This guide was written by Thush to help users and administrators get the most out of the medical appointment booking system.
+If you have questions or need support, please contact Thush directly.

 ## Overview